prettier/prettier/website/blog/2023-11-29-cli-deep-dive.md

 I've tried a couple of other things though.

-First of all work can be parallelized, there's now a new `--parallel` flag to format files in parallel using all your cores.
-And a `--parallel-workers <int>` flag to set a custom number of workers to use, for some manual fine-tuning.
-On my 10 core computer with the `--parallel` flag set the time needed to check Babel's monorepo goes down from ~7.5s to ~5.5s, which doesn't seem particularly impressive, I'm not sure why I'm not getting better scaling than that, I'd like to look deeper into this eventually.
-There are much larger repos and CI machines with hundreds of cores though, give it a go, it may make a significant difference for your use case, on top of all the other optimizations.
+First of all multiple files can be formatted in parallel, that's the default now and a `--no-parallel` flag is supported to opt-out of it.
+The `--parallel-workers <int>` flag can also be used to set a custom number of workers to use, for some manual fine-tuning.
+On my 10 core computer with parallelization the time needed to check Babel's monorepo goes down from ~7.5s to ~5.5s, which doesn't seem particularly impressive, I'm not sure why I'm not getting better scaling than that, I'd like to look deeper into this eventually.
+There are much larger repos and CI machines with hundreds of cores though, it may make a much bigger difference for your use case, on top of all the other optimizations.

-Lastly I tried quickly replacing Prettier's format function with [`@wasm-fmt/biome_fmt`](https://www.npmjs.com/package/@wasm-fmt/biome_fmt), which is [Biome](https://biomejs.dev)'s format function compiled to WASM, and I see ~3.5s for checking Babel's monorepo, and ~2.2s with parallelization.
+Lastly I tried quickly replacing Prettier's format function with [`@wasm-fmt/biome_fmt`](https://www.npmjs.com/package/@wasm-fmt/biome_fmt), which is [Biome](https://biomejs.dev)'s format function compiled to WASM, and I see ~3.5s for checking Babel's monorepo without parallelization, and ~2.2s with parallelization.
 So roughly 2x better numbers than I'm seeing with Prettier's own formatter.
 Potentially the improvement could be even larger if Biome's format function was compiled to a native Node module, I'm not sure.

 Guesses on how to speed this up further:

 1. I haven't done much work on the core formatting, which seems roughly at least 2x slower than optimal, but the work required to get there may be major, we'll see.
 There's definitely some room for improvement though.
-2. The `--parallel` flag should probably be enabled by default in the future, there's one minor issue with it though, if you don't have many files to format, but you have many cores to feed, you could end up feeding few files to each core, which can actually slow things down a bit.
+2. The `--parallel` flag, whie being enabled by default, has one minor issue: if you don't have many files to format, but you have many cores to feed, you could end up feeding few files to each core, which can actually slow things down a bit.
 This can probably be addressed by dynamically sizing the pool depending on some heuristics.
+It's currently enabled by default because it slows things down a bit only in scenarios where things are pretty fast anyway, while providing a significant improvement in scenarios that would be much slower otherwise.

 ## Outputting to the terminal